pradyunsg/dotfiles/README.md

 ## Installation

-The current approach is a little wierd.
+The current approach is a little weird.
 You need to have Python 3.4+ environment with `click > 6` and `PyYAML` installed.

 ## Customization